Daniel-KM/Omeka-S-module-BlocksDisposition/README.md

 TODO
 ----

+- [ ] Determine the list of modules automatically via the events they listen.
-- Manage events "view.layout" so appended blocks can be prepended and vice-versa.
+- [ ] Manage events "view.layout" so appended blocks can be prepended and vice-versa.

 Warning